The Vampire Lovers: Critical reception

 Varietys review of the film was mixed, claiming the story was not great and it had "fairly flat dialog", but the script had "all the needed ingredients".

 A. H. Weiler of The New York Times called it "a departure from the hackneyed bloody norm. ... professionally directed, opulently staged and sexy to boot".

 The Monthly Film Bulletin declared, "Rather below par, even by recent Hammer standards, this involves the customary heavy breathing, lusty fangs and tolerably luxurious sets, with the innovation of an exposed nipple or two to support the lesbian angle."

 Dave Kehr wrote a favourable retrospective review for the Chicago Reader, writing that the film "resulted from the last significant surge of creative energy at Britain's Hammer Films, which thereafter descended into abject self-parody".
 Film critic Leonard Maltin gave the film a passing grade of two-and-a-half stars, calling it a "[r]ather erotic Hammer chiller".

+Filmink called it "a hugely entertaining movie, led by Pitt’s balls-to-the-wall performance... managing to be attractive, scary, and emphatic.
+It remains among the most iconic performance – if not the most iconic performance – by a female in Hammer horror."

 Donald Guarisco of AllMovie wrote, "This Hammer Films production isn't their finest moment but its easy to understand why it has become an enduring cult favorite with horror fans: The Vampire Lovers pushes the 'bloodshed & bosoms' formula of the Hammer hits to its limit".
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 76% based on 17 reviews, with an average rating of 5.8/10.